 With everyone else gone, Iago and Roderigo (who have traveled there together) are left to start scheming again.
 Iago says men in love are known to be more beastly than their natures usually allow, and he plans to take advantage of this.

 Iago tells Roderigo that Desdemona is already over Othello and interested in Cassio.
 He then gives his longwinded speech, again, about how passions tend to cool.
-As Desdemona got over Othello, Cassio stepped right in, as he's handsome and charming and valiant.
+He says that as Desdemona got over Othello, Cassio stepped right in, since he's handsome and charming and valiant.
 Iago offers as proof the fact that Desdemona held Cassio's hand while they greeted each other, which is no evidence at all, unless you're a jealous, murder-plotting lover.

 Conveniently, Cassio will be on the night-watch this evening, so Iago suggests that perhaps Roderigo would like to pick a fight with him, get him demoted, and then have less competition for Desdemona.

 Roderigo agrees.
 After he exits, Iago gloats to the audience about the success of his scheming.
 He has actually convinced himself that it's perfectly possible that Desdemona and Cassio might have an affair.